Modal

 })

-<button class="button primary" data-cx-target="#firstModal" data-cx-toggle="modal">Open first modal</button>
+<button type="button" class="button primary" data-cx-toggle="dialog" data-cx-target="#interactiveModal">Open modal</button>

 <div class="modal-header">

-<button type="button" class="close-button" data-cx-dismiss="modal" aria-label="Close"></button>
+<button type="button" class="close-button" data-cx-dismiss="dialog" aria-label="Close"></button>

 </div>